1. Examining Satellite Images

 Add Imagery to Google Earth Pro

 Open Google Earth Pro (desktop icon, or from the start menu).
+Click whatever you need to to dismiss any warnings about graphics cards.
+Restart Google Earth if you need to.

-Once it has had time to make the super overlay you should see it appear inside of Google Earth.
+Once it has had time to make the super overlay, you should see it appear inside of Google Earth.

 Annotations with Google Earth